eng-1/eng-1.github.io/_posts/2019-1-17-Introduction.md

 ---
 layout: post
-title: Unpacking Android APK Files
+title: Introduction
 categories: [Programming, Reverse, Engineering]
-tags: [Android, APK, Reverse, Engineering, File]
+tags: [Introduction, Reverse, Engineering]
 ---

   Hello there!
 At some point in your life, you must have downloaded a game and had gone “Wow!
 There is so much content it has to offer, I can’t even put it in words how fun it would be to play if I only had enough time (and/or money) to grind through the steep difficulty curve.”